PagerDuty Pricing: Is it worth it and what’s the alternative? (2026 Updated)

 Real OnPage user seeking PagerDuty alternative for Autotask integration says: "We currently use Autotask with our PagerDuty but it doesn't fully integrate.
 We are using Zapier as the integrator.
 We also use their live call routing, which we definitely need.
 I'm looking at moving over to a platform that fully supports Autotask and has live call routing.
 Our Zapier renews on the 25th."

-• Customer Support Friction: Users across Reddit and PagerDuty’s own community forums have flagged delayed or inconsistent responses to urgent tickets.
-In critical incident management, that can translate to costly downtime.
-OnPage takes the opposite approach: every support ticket is treated as urgent, ensuring fast resolution and peace of mind.
+Reddit and PagerDuty’s community forums.
+In critical incident management, this can result in costly downtime.
+OnPage prioritizes every support ticket as urgent, ensuring prompt resolution and peace of mind.

 Reddit post that states: "PagerDuty Customer Service/Support Hello, Has anyone else had issue with contacting PagerDuty for support or customer service?
 I've been having an issue getting any kind of response from them for the last 2 days.
 My team hasn't been able to get an issue resolved over the last 3 months.
 Did they get acquired or something?"